thisdwhitley/ansible-role-satellite/README.md

 - hopefully this means I have made this generic enough that the larger public can use it

 The result is a Satellite ready for reproductions and demonstrations.
+Because it needs to pull packages from the interwebs, the time it takes is variable based on your connection, but it typically finishes in about 2.5 hrs. as of this writing.

 Important Notes
 ---------------